DiUS/myhealth-ios/README.md

 Mobile (iOS) client for myhealth, written with RubyMotion.

 NOTE - need access to a running instance of the myhealth server to run.
+This may/or may not still be available on heroku (http://rds-health.herokuapp.com/users/1/mobile_info/).
+If not, you'll have to get your own instance running from https://github.com/DiUS/myhealth.
+You should also run this on a real device, or work out how to add images to the iOS simulator.

 # What it does?